-Tasty n Sons: The eclectic menu at this industrial-chic restaurant flaunts international flavors — think Burmese pork stew, kimchi with rice, Israeli shakshuka and a full English breakfast — as well as classic brunch favorites like thick-cut French toast with luscious blueberry compote.
+Tasty n Alder: The eclectic menu at this industrial-chic restaurant flaunts international flavors —with dishes like Burmese pork stew, kimchi with rice, Israeli shakshuka and a full English breakfast, as well as classic brunch favorites like thick-cut French toast with luscious blueberry compote.
 Chef John Gorham sends plates out family-style, allowing diners to taste a wide variety of his signature flavors.
-If you love libations with brunch, try one of the restaurant’s six takes on the Bloody Mary, with creative additions like beef jerky and beer.
-Spin-off restaurant Tasty n Alder boasts the same industrial chic taste, but a slightly different menu draws daring diners looking for highlights like the Korean fried chicken served under a fried egg or the potatoes bravas with eggs over-easy.
+If you love libations with brunch, try one of the restaurant’s takes on the Bloody Mary, with creative additions like beef jerky and beer.

 The Country Cat: Adam Sappington is a pioneer of Portland’s meat-centric cuisine, and his homey brunch menu is a love letter to local pig, lamb and beef.
 Don’t miss the chicken-fried steak with Worcestershire gravy.
 Its dishes are the product of the restaurants in-house butchery and hand-picked findings from local farmers’ markets, making for an ever-changing menu.
 But once staple is bacon — they make more than five tons of their house-cured “meat candy” every year.